oduwsdl/raintale/README.md

 For example to create a raw HTML story suitable for pasting, type the following within that prompt:

 ``
-raintale_cmd -i story-mementos.txt --storyteller mystory.html --storyformat socialcard --title "This is My Story Title"	--generated-by "Me"
+raintale_cmd -i story-mementos.txt --storyteller mystory.html --title "This is My Story Title"	--generated-by "Me" ``
-``

 The output will be stored in ``mystory.html``.